-For each of the four themes and the related vocabulary and grammatical structures, students will be assigned various types of homework (see document "How to prepare for class").
+For each of the four themes and the related vocabulary and grammatical structures, students will be assigned various types of homework.
 Students will also write two compositions with re-writes and be tested regularly throughout the semester by means of short quizzes, a departmental mid-term, chapter tests, and a comprehensive departmental final exam.
-Towards the end of the semester, there will an oral presentation or exam as well.
+Towards the end of the semester, there will an oral exam as well.
 A calendar of deadlines for substantial assignments and daily homework will be provided on Blackboard or as a separate document.
-Students need to make a note of all deadlines for homework, compositions, and exams as NO EXTENSIONS or MAKE-UP will be given.
+Students need to make a note of all deadlines for homework, compositions, and exams as NO EXTENSIONS or MAKE-UP will be given!